jpsca/sqla-wrapper/README.md

     passw_hash = db.Column(db.String(80))
 ```

-In a web application you need to call `db.session.remove()`
-after each response, and `db.session.rollback()` if an error occurs.
-If your application object has a `after_request` and `on_exception
+In a web application you need to call `db.session.remove()` after each response, and `db.session.rollback()` if an error occurs.
+However, if your application object has `after_request` and `on_exception`
-decorators, just pass that object at creation:
+decorators, just pass it to automatically make that binding.
+It works with Bottle's `hook` too.

 ```python
 app = Flask(__name__)
 db = SQLAlchemy('sqlite://', app=app)
 ```

-or later:
+or:

 ```python
 db = SQLAlchemy()